Employee wellness collaborations

 The Working Mind is open to all employees and promotes positive mental health and stigma reduction in a workplace setting.
 Participants will gain skills to support the well-being of themselves and their colleagues.

-For more information about these sessions or to book a session for your department, faculty or division, please contact Kayleigh Suggett at email@example.com.
+For more information about these sessions or to book a session for your department, faculty or division, please contact Telaina Sewers at firstname.lastname@example.org

-The Employee Wellness Fair was held on January 31, 2018 in the Lincoln Park Room.
-It was an opportunity for Mount Royal employees to learn more about community and campus wellness-related resources.
+Employee Wellness Fair The Employee Wellness Fair was held in January of 2018 and 2019.
+It was as an opportunity for Mount Royal employees to learn more about community and campus wellness-related resources.

 The Employee Wellness Survey is currently administered to all Mount Royal employees in mid-May, on a three-year cycle.
 This survey helps provide insight into current employee health and wellness practices, and to understand where employee well-being can be further supported.
 This information is also invaluable in helping service providers, such as Wellness Services, strive to more effectively meet the health and wellness needs of Mount Royal employees.